-November 2015 are similar, 7.0 m d-1 at the location of the 2015 glacier front.
-Velocities were lower 351 to 2016 compared to previous years.
-Numbers on calving fluxes for 2011 to 2013 and 2013 to 2016 and the mass balance, derived by the mass budget method (MBM), are specified for four main glacier basins in Table 3.
+Slowdown of calving velocities is the main cause for reduced mass deficits during the period 2013 to 2016 compared to previous years.
+Numbers on calving fluxes for 2011 to 2013 and 2013 to 2016 and the mass balance, derived by the HOMmass budget method (MBM), are specified for four main glacier basins in Table 3.
 For deriving the calving flux (CF) for each period a linear interpolation between the fluxes at the start date and end date of the period is applied, including a correction for the time lag between ice motion and topography data.
 If velocity data are available on additional dates in between, these are also taken into account for temporal interpolation.
-Whereas the SMB values between the periods 2011 to 2013 and 2013 to 2016 differ only by 2%, the combined annual calving flux of the four glaciers is reduced by 16 % during 2013 to 2016 (Table 3).
-The decrease is even more pronounced when calving fluxes of individual dates in 2011, 2013 and 2016 are compared.
-On Drygalski Glacier the calving flux decreased from 4.03 Gt a-1 in November 2011 to
+Whereas the SMB values between the periods 2011 to 2013 and 2013 to 2016 differs only by 2%, the combined annual calving flux of the four glaciers is reduced by 16 % during 2013 to 2016 (Table 3).
+The decrease is even more pronounced when calving fluxes on of individual dates in 2011, 2013 and 2016 are compared.
+On Drygalski Glacier the calving flux decreased from 4.03 Gt a-1 in November 2011 to 3.34 Gt a-1 in December 2013 and 2.92 Gt a-1 in September 2016, a decrease by 28 % during the five years.